redjay8/Analysis-rcs-aperiodic_updated/README.md

 ### Further Steps

-Further characterization of the exponent and whether the offset provides predictive value in the same direction, particularly examining orthogonal predictive power within predefined states
+Further characterization of the exponent and whether the offset provides predictive value in the same direction, particularly examining orthogonal predictive power within predefined states.

 Exploratory analysis of the stimulation-on states, extending beyond the current 72h of naturalistic recordings in each patient.
 How does stimulation affect the aperiodic exponent?